 Amanda Cooper read about Big Moves in a magazine and dared to dream that one day she would dance with them.
 A few years and a few thousand miles later, she is realizing that dream and has been dancing with the EmFATs since 2010!
 As a lifelong dancing enthusiast, activist and fatty, she is inspired by this opportunity to bring so many of her passions together.
 She enjoys jumps, kicks, isolations and choreography that repeats itself.
 She has earned the nickname “other way Amanda” and appreciates the troupe’s acceptance of her directional challenges and inability to keep her mouth shut.
 Amanda enjoys a professional life consulting non-profits on communications and campaign strategy.
 California born and raised but fully realized in Brooklyn, she lives in Alameda with her husband Brett, daughter Maxine and still gets confused when people ask her where she is from.
 Photo by Natalie Ingraham.

-Natalie Ingraham is working on her spotting skills and jazz splits, while also finishing her sociology PhD and coordinating some exciting projects at Lyon-Martin Health Services in San Francisco.
-This is her second full year with emFATic dance and she fully credits dancing and her fellow dancers for keeping her (mostly) sane during grad school.
-She lives with her wondermous partner Michael surrounded by dogs, chickens and sunshine.
-Photo by Lisa J. Ellis.
+Natalie Ingraham continues to work on her spotting skills and jazz splits now that she is Dr. Ingraham (of the sociological variety).
+This is her fifth year with emFATic DANCE and she fully credits dancing and her fellow dancers for keeping her (mostly) sane during grad school.
+Photo by Lisa J. Ellis